 If you have specific needs based on your stage of life, or state of your health, or your fitness goals, you’ll probably want to add some individual nutrients on top of your high-quality multivitamin.

-Low folate in adults raises homocysteine, which increases risk of cardiovascular disease, stroke, dementia, and certain cancers.
+Low folate levels in adults also raise homocysteine, which increases the risk of cardiovascular disease, stroke, dementia, and certain cancers.

-Though the average person’s intake of folic acid is quite high, a large percentage of people cannot convert it to folate.
-Instead, folic acid levels remain high in the body, which can mask deficiencies in vitamin B12, affecting energy levels and mental function, and increases the risk of cognitive decline with aging.
+A significant percentage of people cannot convert folic acid to folate.
+Instead, folic acid levels remain high in the body.
+The elevated folic acid can mask deficiencies in vitamin B12, affecting energy levels and mental function, and can increase the risk of cognitive decline with aging.

-For those who cannot convert folic aid to folate, they may also have an increased risk of cancer.
+Those who cannot properly convert folic acid to folate may also be at a greater risk of cancer.

-Look for a multivitamin that contains natural folate – 5-MTHF, methyltetrahydrofolate, Metafolin®, etc.
+Look for a multivitamin that contains natural folate – 5-MTHF, methyltetrahydrofolate, Metafolin®, Quatrefolic™, etc.

 Both methylcobalamin and cyanocobalamin are forms of vitamin B12.
 Vitamin B12 is important for red blood cell and energy production.

-Cyanocobalamin is a cheap, poorly-absorbed form of vitamin B12.
-It is a synthetic form not found in nature.
+Cyanocobalamin is a cheap, synthetic, poorly-absorbed form of vitamin B12.

 Note: I’m not suggesting all synthetic nutrients are detrimental to health.
 Some can be produced as an exact match to what’s found in nature.
 I’m not one that believes synthetic=bad.
 But there are some cases, like folic acid and cyanocobalamin, where that would be true, in my opinion.

-Without getting too technical, to metabolize cyanocobalamin, your body must donate a methyl group, which can decrease glutathione levels, your body’s primary antioxidant.
+To metabolize cyanocobalamin, your body must donate a methyl group, which can decrease glutathione levels.
+Glutathione is your body’s primary antioxidant.